 Children are ‘hooked’ into their learning through high-quality books, which form the basis of our topics.
 In Year 1 we build on the principles of the EYFS and encourage and promote child-led learning in continuous areas of provision, as well as whole class teaching.

-Phonics and reading continue to be a big focus in Year 1, with daily high quality phonic and guided reading sessions.
+Phonics and Early Reading skills are an integral part of our curriculum and these are developed through daily whole class phonic sessions, following the Little Wandle Letters & Sounds Revised program.
 Mathematics is taught following the White Rose Mastery approach which uses a range of models and images to support their learning.

 "If you have good thoughts they will shine out of your face like sunbeams" (Roald Dahl)

 Mrs Rodgers/Mrs Spellman(1RS), Miss Patel (1P), Miss Sohail (1S) – Teachers

 Mrs Mughal (1RS), Mrs Haughton (1P), Mrs Nagdee Miss Maaz (1S) - Teaching Assistants

 1P - Wednesday & Thursday

 PE will be outdoors and indoors.
 Children should come to school in their PE kit on their PE day and will wear it throughout the day.
 They will need to wear a Red PE T-Shirt, black jogging bottoms/leggings/shorts, trainers suitable for outdoors and their school jumper.